yashwanthmk11/Snake-Game/README.md

 Contributions are welcome!
 Feel free to fork the repo and submit improvements or new features.

 ## 📄 License
-This project is licensed under the MIT License © 2025 Yashwanth MK.
+This project is licensed under the MIT License © 2025 Yashwanth M K.